Internal Network Security

 Do you know your network well?
 How far would an attacker get in your internal network?

-The classic case is services on unusual ports that can be accessed without authentication.
+The classic case is services on unusual ports that are accessible without authentication.
 These services may have security vulnerabilities or be designed in such a way that they leak sensitive data.
-It is often still possible to log in with standard passwords (e.g. for internal SAP applications).
+Login is often still possible with default passwords (for example with internal SAP applications).

 Outdated software that is no longer maintained is another major problem.
 This software can have security vulnerabilities that could be exploited during a real attack.
 File shares that are accessible to everyone on the network are also a big problem - attackers often find sensitive data there.

 What we also see again and again: Everything is accessible.
-The network has not been properly segmented and so once an attacker is in the network, they can move around relatively freely.
+The network has not been properly segmented and so an attacker who is once in the network can move around relatively freely.

 Some companies we have been able to help